huiyic/huiyic.github.io/_posts/2019-10-20-increase-engagement-w-personalisation.md

 For the MVP, we deliberately did not focus on trying to increase adoption of Groups, as we had the challenge of low quality content which we were concurrently trying to solve with other means.
 Instead, we were solely focused on increasing engagement of existing Groups customers.
 These were customers who found enough value to come back to Groups every so often, and we wanted to improve the frequency of that happening.

-In short: We wanted to increase engagement of existing customers, by making our existing group of customers even happier with the browsing experience.
+In short: We wanted to increase engagement of existing Groups customers, by making them even happier with the browsing experience.

 To personalise the feed, our data analyst, Yi Jun, put together a model that considered several customers' behaviours on Carousell.